 Instead of providing services to Remy’s victims to help them recover and stay safe, Remy was rewarded by the State with leniency, therapy, allies, advocate, and other State benefits which his victims did not enjoy.
 The State also targeted victims who reported Remy’s violent crimes by providing the offender with a fraudulently obtained restraining order, even awarding the Remy family sole and joint custody of the victim’s child.
 The court sealed the case after allowing the Remy family to terrorize the young teen mother through caustic, intrusive and expensive litigation spanning several years.

 The sole beneficiaries of these State programs appears to be limited to the vendors who provided the services, as ultimately, the State’s sponsorship of Remy’s violent crime spree allowed it to continue undetected for almost 20-years.

 At the time of Martel’s murder, Remy’s record was virtually clean.
-By September 2011, Remy’s privately bankrolled defense attorney Peter Bella had convinced Massachusetts judges to close a staggering 18 cases charging Remy with dozens of traffic, violence and/or drug related related offenses.
-Only twice in 20-years did the courts find Remy guilty, and on ten occasions, the courts outright dismissed the charges against him.
-Remy was also granted six continuances without findings (CWOF’s) that resulted in dismissals.
+Only twice did the courts find Remy guilty, and on ten occasions, the courts outright dismissed the charges against him.
+The courts also granted Remy continuances without findings (CWOF’s) that resulted in dismissals on six other occasions.

 The 2010 arrests of several Probation Department leaders and legislators operating an organized crime ring from their State offices should have caused the courts to audit every court vendor and every case the corrupt court officials had been involved with.
 But that’s not what happened.